stevenrobertson/sd-docs/report/color_and_log_scale.md

 ###Brightness and Brightness Correction
 \label{brightnesssection}
 The term *brightness* is a term that must be defined with great finesse.
 Unlike *luminance*[^lum] which is empirical, *brightness* is subjective.
 The subjectiveness comes from that brightness is according to the range of lumens that the eye can perceive.
-This attribute is often more qualitative than quantitative and can range from very dim (black) to very bright (white) [8].
+This attribute is often more qualitative than quantitative and can range from very dim (black) to very bright (white).

 [^lum]: Again, *luminance* being the intensity of light being emitted from a surface per some unit area.